prodillo/Cleaning-Functions/README.md

 # Cleaning-Functions

 This notebook contains the class 'cleaining' that has several methods that are useful to clean categorical variables.
+There is also a Scikit implementation of the methods 'remove_nulls' and 'group_categories' to be used in a pipeline of transformations.
 The methods are the following:

 - <b/>get_nulls(dataframe, columns)</b>: This method returns a dictionary with the percentage of nulls of each columns of a dataframe.